Benjamin23115/crimsoncode-2024/README.md

 ## Development

-install dependencies with `npm install` move pdf.js files to `/src/pdf-js` using `npm run move-pdf-js` then to start localDevelopment server run:
+install dependencies with `npm install` then to start localDevelopment server run:

 ```bash
 npm start